EBMCalculator/ebmcalculator.github.io/support.md

     </p>
     <p>Press the "Calculate" button to see the relevant diagnostic test metrics and their confidence intervals.
       <br><br>
-      The authors provided us the OR (Odds Ratio) in the table above; however, the absolute risk metrics would help us to better understand the magnitude of the treatment effect.
-In this example, EBM Calculator displays the ARI (Absolute Risk Increase) and NNT (Number Needed to Treat) to increase the outcome by 1, along with the relative risk metrics and associated confidence intervals.</p>
+      The authors provided us with the sensitivity and specificity in the table above.
+Many authors will also report the positive and negative predictive values (PPV and NPV).
+However, the PPV and NPV are only relevant to the prevalence of the outcome found in that specific study population.
+If the prevalence of the outcome is different in your patient population, the PPV and NPV of the test will be different.
+We can better understand the impact a test result can have on post-test probability by examining the positive and negative likelihood ratios (LR).
+In this example, EBM Calculator displays the LR(+) and LR(-) along with an option to calculate post-test probability.</p>
     <p style="text-align: center;">
       <a href="assets/images/screenshots/Effect - Screenshot 4.png" target="_blank" rel="noopener noreferrer">
         <img src="assets/images/screenshots/Effect - Screenshot 4.png" alt="Effect - Screenshot 4" style="max-width:50%; height:auto; display:block; margin:0 auto; box-shadow: none;">